Ekangi: Critical reception

 The album was received well by critics upon release.
 But, for the lyrics, the album received appreciation.
 Amritamati S. of The Music Magazine reviewed the album and called it, "Symphonic grandeur on dumb lyrics".
 She added writing credits to the solo violin, guitar bits and the piano play among other highlights of the album.
 She concluded writing, "The quality of recording is excellent.
 Full marks to the string ensemble, and to the other instrumentalists.
 But you will be disappointed if you look for poetry, or even the street-smart variety of verse that Hamsalekha specialises in."

+Release and reception

+Following the film's first theatrical release and a hostile response from the audience, close to 20 scenes of the film were re-shot and re-edit before giving it a re-release, a first of its kind in Kannada cinema.
+Sify wrote "The problem with Yekangi is its wafer thin storyline and the film turns out to be dragging".
+Indiainfo wrote "For the first time our lavish and creative director cum producer cum actor has voiced his own conflicts.
+In a different way drawn a line between imaginary and real world.
+With a tight script Ravi has done a fabulous job".